bakdata/hpi-ii-project-2022/README.md

 ## Query data

-### Kowl
+### Redpanda Console

-[Kowl](https://github.com/redpanda-data/kowl) is a web application that helps you manage and debug your Kafka workloads effortlessly.
+[Redpanda Console](https://github.com/redpanda-data/console) is a web application that helps you manage and debug your Kafka workloads effortlessly.
 You can create, update, and delete Kafka resources like Topics and Kafka Connect configs.
-You can see Kowl's dashboard in your browser under http://localhost:8080.
+You can open Redpanda Console in your browser under http://localhost:8080.

 ### Elasticsearch